tytydraco/yessleep/out/The_Ghost_Experiments_Someone_is_Whispering_in_the_Backyard_Part_3.md

 [Link to Part 1](https://www.reddit.com/r/nosleep/comments/122e2yc/my_ex_thinks_his_house_is_haunted_and_wants_me_to/)
 [Link to Part 2](https://www.reddit.com/r/nosleep/comments/1263zt5/investigating_the_ghost_experiments_with_my_ex/)

 Hey everyone!
-I appreciate your interest, and apologise for taking a few days to get this latest update out.
+I appreciate your interest, and apologise for taking a while to get this latest update out.
 It’s been a crazy few days, and there’s so much to catch you up on.
 Forgive me, I’m currently writing this at the hospital over their crappy Wi-fi, but I hope to get at least one update out per week.

 >“Jared,” I stated.
 “Your house is fucking haunted.”